TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Start Sensor/Start_Sensor_Detail_Design.md

 Constraint 5 Solution:
 <br />
 The RGB shall at most be 1.5 inches from the face of the LED.
 Placing the sensor within a range of 1.5 inches from the LED aids the sensor's ability to detect the presence of the Green LED with the highest degree of accuracy while minimizing the risk of any obstructions or shadows.
-In Figure 4, the sensor is shown to be placed 1 inch from the LED and therefore the wall and this places the midpoint of the chip at 1.35" from the LED.
-To obtain this distance, the chip shall then be placed as far to the back edge of the robot as possible, to allow at least 1 inch behind the robot's back edge for other Systems with very slight room for error while placing the robot on the start pad (0.15".)
+In Figure 4, the sensor is shown to be placed 1 inch from the LED and therefore the wall.
+To obtain this distance, the shroud shall then be placed as far to the back edge of the robot as possible, with the chip placed on its back wall.
+This will allow at least 0.5 inch behind the robot's back edge for other Systems.

 ## BOM